-From gravel to the first steel beam, construction crews are moving to build the state’s first free-standing cancer hospital, which is expected to be completed at the end of 2024.
+From gravel to the first steel beam, construction crews are moving to build the state’s first free-standing cancer hospital, which is expected to open in early 2025.

 Breaking Ground on the Future of Cancer Care